wavemode/anytype/README.md

 **What is anytype?**

-anytype is a small, header-only C++ 11 library providing a dynamically-typed, memory-safe object wrapper.
+anytype is a small, header-only C++11 library providing a dynamically-typed, memory-safe object wrapper.

 **Can't we already do this with dynamic_cast or boost::any?**